Kedaar-NR/gordon-master/README.md

 # Gordon Master

-A Python-based project utilizing Gemini API for AI interactions, with speech-to-text and text-to-speech capabilities.
+A Python project utilizing Gemini API for AI interactions, with speech-to-text and text-to-speech capabilities.

 ## Features